angelotavares/robutler_psr_2022/README.md

 ### Simulation

-For simulation it will be used Gazebo with a apartment like world comprise of a set of rooms, and the appropriated furniture.
+For simulation it will be used Gazebo with a apartment Tip_Gripper_Idol_Jointklike world comprise of a set of rooms, and the appropriated furniture.

 The floor plant can be seen in the image bellow: